KakwiriStephen/HomeSmart/README.md

 ## HomeSmart
-Llanding page project that demonstrates the capabilities of Tailwind by showcasing its design and layout features
+Llanding page project that demonstrates the capabilities of Tailwind by showcasing its design and layout features...